Long Short-term Cognitive Networks: Long Short-term Cognitive Network

 \subsection{Learning}

-Training the proposed LSTCN model means training each STCN block with its time patch.
-In the STCN block, the learned knowledge up to the current iteration is stored in $B_1$ and $W_1$, while $B_2$ and $W_2$ contain the knowledge needed to make the prediction in the current iteration.
-Thus, the learning problem consist of computing $W_2^{(t)}$ and $B_2^{(t)}$ given the tuple $(X^{(t)}, Y^{(t)})$ corresponding to the current time patch.
-The underlying optimisation problem is given below:
+Training an LSTCN model means training each STCN block with its corresponding time patch.
+In this neural system, the learned knowledge up to the current iteration is stored in $B_1$ and $W_1$, while $B_2$ and $W_2$ contain the knowledge needed to make the prediction in the current iteration.
+Therefore, the learning problem consist of computing $W_2^{(t)}$ and $B_2^{(t)}$ given the tuple $(X^{(t)}, Y^{(t)})$ corresponding to the current time patch.
+The underlying optimization problem is given below:

 such that